Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Discussion

-\paragraph{Specialized LM heterogeneity.} While existing modular LM proposals often require modular sub-models to be of the same size and architecture for parameter averaging and model fusion \citep{li2022branch}, the specialized LMs in this work could be fully heterogeneous.
-1) Different specialized LMs could have different sizes.
-While \textsc{OPT-1.3B} is adopted as the default architecture in this work, other sizes of \textsc{OPT}, from 125M all the way up to tens of billions, could all be used to initialize different specialized LMs.
-In addition, 2) different specialized LMs could have different model architectures.
-Since the integration of general-purpose LLMs and modular knowledge cards happens at the natural-language level, any autoregressive or language generation models could be adopted as specialized LMs.
-These two levels of heterogeneity allow for flexibility in specialized LM training: larger and more capable models could be trained on large corpora and extensive knowledge domains by compute-rich individuals, while smaller specialized LMs trained on small and dedicated domains by computationally underprivileged researchers could also help improve black-box LLMs, democratizing LLM research.
+\paragraph{Knowledge cards heterogeneity.} While existing modular LM proposals often require modular sub-models to be of the same size and architecture for parameter averaging and model fusion \citep{li2022branch}, the knowledge cards in this work could be fully heterogeneous.
+1) Different knowledge cards could have different sizes.
+While \textsc{OPT-1.3B} is adopted as the default architecture in this work, other sizes of \textsc{OPT}, from 125M all the way up to tens of billions, could all be used to initialize knowledge cards.
+In addition, 2) knowledge cards could have different model architectures.
+Since the integration of general-purpose LLMs and modular knowledge cards happens at the natural language level, any language generation models could be adopted as knowledge cards.
+These two levels of heterogeneity allow for flexibility in knowledge card training: larger and more capable models could be trained on large corpora and extensive knowledge domains by compute-rich individuals, while smaller knowledge cards trained on small and dedicated domains by computationally underprivileged researchers could also help improve black-box LLMs, democratizing LLM research.

-\paragraph{Specialized LM hierarchy.} We believe that specialized LMs could reflect the hierarchical nature of knowledge.
-If \ourmethod{} is adopted for general and encyclopedia-style question answering, then a general biomedical specialized LM trained on an extensive PubMed corpus would suffice.
-However, if \ourmethod{} is adopted for more fine-grained use cases, the ``biomedical'' domain could be further divided into, for example, the three categories of basic, clinical, and translational research, thus one specialized LM could be trained for each sub-domain.
-Similar divisions could be applied to different sub-fields in NLP research, political news in different countries, and more.
-In short, specialized LM domains could be further divided to model the hierarchical granularity of knowledge and information.
+\paragraph{Knowledge cards hierarchy.} We believe that knowledge cards could reflect the hierarchical nature of knowledge.
+If \ourmethod{} is adopted for general question answering, then a general biomedical knowledge card trained on PubMed corpus would suffice.
+However, if \ourmethod{} is adopted for more fine-grained use cases, the ``biomedical'' domain could be further divided into sub-domains and one knowledge card could be trained for each.
+Similar divisions could be applied to sub-fields in NLP research, political news in different countries, and more.

+\paragraph{Combining bottom-up and top-down.} One straightforward way to combine the two knowledge integration approaches would be: in each step of top-down, the LLM proposes multiple knowledge cards as candidates, then employs the bottom-up approach with the pool of these knowledge cards for knowledge generation.
+We leave further explorations to future work.